 Like Lucy and Ethel in the chocolate factory, you and your friends will have a great time making molded truffles.

 One of my favorite episodes of I Love Lucy is the one where Lucy and Ethel find work at a chocolate factory making chocolates.
 Like Lucy and Ethel, Christine (our editor-in-chief) and I donned some aprons and made truffles one afternoon amidst gabbing about life and sipping on some warm drinks.
-There was also a lot of snapchatting going on.
-Christine is kind of an addict!
-(Find her @cookthestory).

 Making truffles is a great (and delicious) way to spend some quality time with friends while producing something beautiful to take home at the end of the day.
 We decided to stick with a simple chocolate ganache filling however there are endless options of how to flavor your ganache.

 First, you need to make up a batch of ganache.
 This ganache needs to set just a tad to become thick, but not thick enough where it will be impossible to pipe out.
-We found that fifteen-twenty minutes in the fridge was the perfect amount of time.
+We found that 15-20 minutes in the fridge was the perfect amount of time.

 While the ganache is setting, temper your chocolate and depending on how large or small your molds are (we used these ones), spoon enough chocolate into the molds to be able to paint the molds entirely with chocolate.